ikrommyd/egamma-tnp/README.md

 ```bash
 bash setup.sh
 ```
 If you are on LPC and want to use the LPC job queue, you can make use of the [lpcjobqueue](https://github.com/CoffeaTeam/lpcjobqueue).
-This offers a similar setup script that gives you a `coffea` Singularity shell with the lpcjobqueue installed.
+This offers a similar setup script that gives you a `coffea` Singularity shell with the `lpcjobqueue` installed.
 ```bash
 curl -OL https://raw.githubusercontent.com/CoffeaTeam/lpcjobqueue/main/bootstrap.sh
 bash bootstrap.sh
 ```
 Both of those scripts create two new files in your directory: `shell` and `.bashrc`.
-The `./shell` executable can then be used to start a singularity shell with a `coffea` environment.
+The `./shell` executable can then be used to start a Singularity shell with a `coffea` environment.
-Note that the singularity environment does inherit from your calling environment, so it should be "clean" (i.e. no cmsenv, LCG release, etc.).
-For more info, refer to the README of the lpcjobqueue repository.
+Note that the Singularity environment does inherit from your calling environment, so it should be "clean" (i.e. no cmsenv, LCG release, etc.).
+For more info, refer to the README of the `lpcjobqueue` repository.

-If you are on LXPLUS you can try using a similar job queue implementation available in https://github.com/cernops/dask-lxplus but it is not recommended as LXPLUS can have unexpected reactions to the dask job queue.
+If you are on LXPLUS, you can try using a similar job queue implementation available in https://github.com/cernops/dask-lxplus but it is not recommended as LXPLUS can have unexpected reactions to the dask job queue.

 Be sure your x509 grid proxy certificate is up to date before starting the shell.
 ```bash